NourEdden-Albishawi/Giftos/README.md

-# eCommerce Shop
+# Giftos

 ## Overview

 Welcome to the eCommerce Shop, an ASP.NET-based web application designed to provide a seamless online shopping experience.
 This project leverages the power of the ASP.NET framework along with the Identity Framework to ensure robust and secure authentication for users.
+I created this project to practice and improve my ASP.NET skills.

 ## Features

 - **User Authentication:** Secure user registration and login using ASP.NET Identity Framework.
 - **Product Management:** Comprehensive CRUD (Create, Read, Update, Delete) functionality for managing products.
 - **Image Upload:** Easy upload and preview of product images.
-- **Shopping Cart:** Add products to the cart and proceed to checkout.
 - **Responsive Design:** Fully responsive design using Bootstrap to ensure compatibility across all devices.
 - **Account Management:** Manage user profiles, including updating personal information and profile pictures.